bepostle/autopopulate-spreadsheet/README.md

 # autopopulate-spreadsheet
-Google Apps Script that loops through a Google Folder and puts file info into a rows in Google Sheets.
+Google Apps Script that loops through a Google Folder and puts file info into rows in a Google Sheet.